MichelMoriniaux/tree-card/README.md

 ### Card Not Loading

 1. Check that the JavaScript file is in the correct location
-2. Verify the entity exists and contains valid JSON
+2. Verify the URL is accessible or entity exists
 3. Check the browser console for JavaScript errors
+4. Ensure the REST API endpoint returns valid JSON

 ### Data Not Displaying

 1. Ensure your JSON has objects with `Name` properties
 2. Verify the JSON is valid (use a JSON validator)
-3. Check that the entity state contains the JSON data
+3. Check that the specified `attribute` key exists in the response
+4. For REST APIs, verify the endpoint is accessible and returns data
+5. Check network connectivity for REST API calls

+### Auto-Refresh Issues

+1. Verify the `interval` value is greater than 0
+2. Check that the REST API endpoint is stable and responsive
+3. Monitor browser console for network errors during refresh
+4. Consider increasing interval for slow APIs

 ### Styling Issues